 How does a BDC work?

-First, a high quality wideband LNA amplifies your satellite signal to a point where it can be split with minimal noise figure impact.
+First, a high-quality LNA amplifies your satellite signal to a point where it can be split with minimal noise figure impact.
 Second, your split signal is fed into your BDCs, and then into your receivers.
 How many BDCs do you need?
 It depends on your bandwidth requirements.
 A pair of BDCs, for example, can cover 10.7 GHz to 12.75 GHz.

 PLL vs. External Reference